mbtestorg2022/ocw-www/content/testimonials/trent-parker.md

 Yet Parker was hungry to make a bigger impact on the world, and find a more stable career.
 Software engineering seemed to fit the bill, and what better place than MIT to learn that subject?

 Fortunately, OpenCourseWare has extensive course materials on [computer science](https://ocwnext.odl.mit.edu/search/?t=Computer%20Science), including a curated list of [introductory programming](https://ocwnext.odl.mit.edu/pages/introductory-programming/) starting points.

+“Thanks to the vast trove of content available on the \[OCW\] site, I was able to view videos, work through homework assignments, read the right books, and build a self-study computer science curriculum for myself,” Parker says.

+Choosing courses from OCW’s collection, Parker dove into courses such as [*6.042J/18.062J Mathematics for Computer Science*](https://ocwnext.odl.mit.edu/courses/6-042j-mathematics-for-computer-science-spring-2015/) and soon became a skilled systematic problem solver.
+As he learned more with OCW, Parker took part in online coding competitions.
+After succeeding with a particularly hard eight-hour challenge, he was approached by a scout for Google and offered a job interview.

+Google’s offer rate from first interviews is less than 1 percent, so Parker was cautiously excited about the interview, but didn’t expect to be offered the first job for which he interviewed.
+Yet through round after round of technical interviews, the recruiters were impressed that someone with virtually no formal background in computer science was doing so well.
+Fortunately, Parker was well-prepared for their interview questions, having thoroughly internalized the OCW course materials, put in plenty of dedicated practice, and worked up to progressively more challenging problems.

+OCW’s high-quality self-paced open learning enabled Parker to achieve his goals years before he anticipated.

+“In the span of about six months, I went from a nearly unemployed dropout with poor ad-hoc computer science skills to a six-figure technical position at one of the world's leading technology firms, in large part thanks to the open availability of these materials,” he says.

+What’s next?
+Parker says he hopes to get more involved with machine learning, and perhaps ultimately return to education.
+He looks for online learning to play an ever-larger role, with more content creators inspired by MIT’s bold commitment to open sharing, and more learners inspired by the example of his initiative and desire to keep learning.

+“I can never thank MIT enough for this great service you've done for me and for the world,” he says.